 In fifth grade I got my first pair of glasses.
-I vividly remember sitting in the cold, leather chair of my optometrist’s office, anxiously waiting for Dr. Ling to bring them to me.
-I had picked them out a week prior, their frames bright red and their prescription strong.
-Finally, they were presented to me.
-I waited until I was outside to open that bright pink case displaying the brand name “Candy” in large gold lettering.
-I closed my eyes and slipped them onto my face, their bent ends fit snugly behind my ears.
+I vividly remember sitting in the cold leather chair of my optometrist’s office, anxiously waiting for Dr. Ling to bring my glasses to me.
+I had picked them out a week prior, their frames bright red and the prescription strong.
+I waited until I was outside to open the bright pink case.
+I closed my eyes and slipped them onto my face, their bent ends fitting snugly behind my ears.
 I opened my eyes to a world of clarity.
-I could now see every single detail of a nearby tree, and each driver in every passing car.
+I could see every detail of a nearby tree, and each driver in every passing car.
 I was so bombarded by my regained sense that an instant headache formed, though nothing could dampen my euphoric mood.
 I could finally see.

-I dedicated myself entirely to my goal and in this I learned that I can always achieve what I set my mind to.
-It felt as though that was one of the most pivotal times in my life, and, in that moment, I cried.
-I cried tears of pure and utter bliss, for I had just been welcomed into a world I was excluded from my whole life.
-A world of color.
+It was one of the most pivotal moments in my life.
+I cried tears of pure bliss, for I had just been welcomed into a world I was excluded from my whole life.
+A world full of color.

 This piece has been published in Teen Ink’s monthly print magazine.